xxh/xxh/README.md

 1. If it needed xxh will download portable xonsh shell and store locally to future use.

-2. If it needed xxh upload the portable xonsh to the host (`~/.xxh` by default) along with init scripts and plugins.
+2. If it needed xxh will upload the portable xonsh, init scripts and plugins to the host.

-3. Finally xxh will make ssh connection to the server and run portable xonsh shell without any addition installs and affection on the target host.
+3. Finally xxh will make ssh connection to the server and run portable xonsh shell without any system installs and affection on the target host.

 ## Development
 🛠️ Use [xxh-dev](https://github.com/xonssh/xxh-dev) environment for development, testing and contribution.